dancfc84/Project_1/readme.md

 ## Overview

 In my first project for the General Assembly Software Engineering Flex course, I had one week to build a grid-based game in JavaScript, HTML and CSS.
 I wanted to challenge myself, so I chose Tetris.
-This project helped me reinforce and expand my JavaScript skills, I also improved my CSS and responsive web design skills.
+This project helped me reinforce and expand my JavaScript skills, I also improved my CSS and responsive web design ability

 ## Brief